 - Take away the control over your popups that you as a marketer needs to be able to report, optimize and further personalize your popups

 How to create exit intent popups without coding

 For example, here’s a simple cart abandonment popup template you can use for free:

 Setting this up on your website is easy.
-Here’s how:
+Here’s how in six simple steps:

 Step #1: Import the free exit popup template into your ConvertFlow account

 Use this link to get the exit-intent popup template for free.
 If you have already signed up for a ConvertFlow account, using this link will import the CTA into your website.

 If you haven’t signed up for ConvertFlow, you’ll be registered on ConvertFlow’s free plan which you can use to launch your first three popups for free.

 You can use ConvertFlow's builder to tweak the template to suit your own website's brand and desired colors.
 You'll also want to edit the headline and offer to align with what you need.

 Ideas include a discount code, free shipping, lead magnet, a bonus, etc. In this case, we’ll use a 15% off discount code as a special offer, so let’s adjust the text in the popup template: